arcadefx/material-ui/README.md

 *Buttons*

 Buttons can contain image sheets for handling single or multiple images for a button (two states available on/off).
 Buttons can also be a single graphic button.
 See [Wiki for Buttons](https://github.com/arcadefx/material-ui/wiki/Buttons).
 In menu.lua there is an example and it's used to "Open Dialog" in the demo.
+Shadows can be added as well see wiki for more information.

 | Method        | Short Description | Example  |
 | ------------- | ------------- | :-----:|